A win, win, win proposition for critical infrastructure

 When is a surveillance system more than a surveillance system?
 When it not only protects an organization’s premises but also supports efficient, reliable operations, and health and safety.
 Network surveillance supports critical infrastructure organizations in three ways: It helps them reach their goals for security, for operations and for health and safety, all with a single integrated system controlled from a remote location.

-In a new e-book from Axis, Always protected, the ins and outs of network-based surveillance is explained, and how a smart integrated system can go beyond physical security and address all key aspects of critical infrastructure protection.
+In an e-book from Axis, Always protected, the ins and outs of network-based surveillance is explained, and how a smart integrated system can go beyond physical security and address all key aspects of critical infrastructure protection.

 With network surveillance, everyone wins